-Currently we offer our Financial Household Resiliency (FHR) Group Workshops every other month on Tuesday evenings from 5:30-7:30pm.
-In 2013 we will be offering our workshops throughout the months of January, March, May (Full), July, September and November.
-Read below for more information on each workshop or register for the workshops here.
+Currently we offer our Financial Household Resiliency (FHR) Group Workshops every other month on Tuesday evenings from 5:30-7:30 pm.
+November was the last month that we offered the workshops for 2013.
+We will be offering our workshops again starting in January 2014.
+Read below for more information on each workshop.

 Part 1: Making Ends Meet

 This workshop is geared toward participants who are struggling to make ends meet— potentially burdened by heavy debt-loads and/or living paycheck to paycheck.
 It is designed for those who are not yet in a position to pursue long-term household budgeting and savings, but who recognize the need to take control of their finances.
 Participants learn to use crisis management tools, such as an income planner and credit inventory.
 They learn how to make informed decisions about competing financial priorities, and how to address short-term financial short falls.
 Through this course participants reduce their anxiety around household finances and take steps towards establishing a degree of basic household stability.

 - Attitudes and Money